-All our designs are first written or painted by hand and then digitized to print.
+Selah Paper aims to create thoughtful stationery and gifts to bring encouragement, truth, and joy into people’s lives.
+Our artwork features modern calligraphy and playful design, and are first written and painted by hand before being digitized for print.
 We hope our products encourage and comfort those who receive them.

 What We Believe

 We believe that hope and life come from God alone.
 Saturated in everything we create is a longing to share the love that we have received from Christ.
-Our mission is to encourage and equip people by pointing them to the Word of God, so they may experience saving grace and the heights, depths, and lengths of God’s love for them.
+Through our products, we want to encourage and equip people by pointing them to the Word of God, so they may experience saving grace and the heights, depths, and lengths of God’s love for them.

 Selah is a mysterious word written in the Bible.
-It’s easy to miss, but I noticed it one day, italicized and huddled near the margin of the page, at the end of one of the psalms.
+It’s easy to miss, but I noticed it one day, italicized and huddled near the margin of the page, at the end of a psalm.

 It’s a Hebrew word transliterated to English and found 74 times in the Old Testament, mainly in Psalms.
 It’s written but not said.
 Some scholars say “selah” is written as a musical direction for instrumentals while others believe it is an instruction for the reader to pause and reflect on what had been said or read.

 What a beautiful mystery this word is.
 Selah.
 Pause.
 Reflect on what you just read.
 Savour Him.
 Marvel at His works.
 Praise Him.
 Much like we say hallelujah or amen, I believe this word to be something of the same vein.